 Without a clear indication of the author’s intent, it is difficult or impossible to tell the difference between an expression of sincere extremism and a parody of extremism

 And sure enough, when discussed, nobody can really work out if the CreationScience site is satire or sadly real (for an example, see the comments thread after this post)

-Since I highlighted that specific post on their blog, now I notice that the page in question has been removed, and so whoever is behind the satire and purged that page to remove the evidence.
+Since I highlighted that specific post on their blog, I notice that the page in question has been removed, and so whoever is behind the satire has purged that page to remove the evidence.